Tag Archives: Lent

 The local government and the churches were in the fore front of the fight against the spread of the dreaded disease.
 In St. John’s, on March 2, 1919, the Catholic Archbishop Edward Patrick Roche, issued a Pastoral Letter removing any obligation of fast and abstinence during the 40 days of Lent.
 The rationale was that if Roman Catholics were observing the ritual Lenten fast and rules of abstinence that they might be weakening their immune systems making them more susceptible to the pandemic.

-On March 12, 1919 a notice was read in all churches that “Owing to the prevalence of influenza among the people, His Grace the Archbishop by the authority of the Holy See, grants during this present Lent, a general dispensation from the fast, except on Good Friday”
+“Owing to the prevalence of influenza among the people, His Grace the Archbishop by the authority of the Holy See, grants during this present Lent, a general dispensation from the fast, except on Good Friday”

 The move, thought small was unprecedented.
 One of the many steps that were taken to try and stop the spread of the disease.